Martchus/tageditor/README.md

   a file has been processed.

 ## Text encoding / unicode support
 1. It is possible to set the preferred encoding used *within* the tags via CLI option ``--encoding`` and in the GUI settings.
+   * However, in the GUI this only affects visible fields.
+In the CLI only specified fields are affected.
+So reencoding all text fields is currently not supported.
+   * The option is ignored (with a warning) when the specified encoding is not supported by the tag format.
 2. The CLI assumes all arguments to be UTF-8 encoded (no matter which preferred encoding is specified) and file names are just passed as specified.
 3. The CLI prints all values in UTF-8 encoding (no matter which encoding is actually used in the tag).